Who Used This and What Changed

 - Validation layer: Field-level comparison with configurable tolerance for numeric fields, exact match for identifiers, and custom rules for date and encoding validation

-- Test reporting: HTML test reports with drill-down to field level — giving engineers a precise view of what passed, what failed, and why
+- Test reporting: HTML test reports with drill-down to field level - engineers could see exactly what passed, what failed, and why

-The framework was designed to be usable by other engineers in the team — not just by me.
-Documentation and onboarding were built in from the start.
+The framework was built to be usable by other engineers, not just by me.
+Documentation and onboarding were part of the design from the start.
+That decision is why it got adopted.

 Results & Impact

-- 70+ source systems covered by automated test validation
+- 70+ source systems covered by automated test validation, including EBCDIC mainframe feeds

-- Framework adopted by the wider team — became the standard for new pipeline development
+- Framework adopted by the wider team - became the standard for new pipeline development, which is why it kept paying off after I left it

 - Zero production incidents attributable to bugs caught by automated tests during my tenure

-- Led the Grads4Tech initiative to improve technology adoption culture within the bank
+- Led the Grads4Tech initiative to sharpen technology adoption culture within the bank

 Limitations & What I’d Do Differently

 The test framework was strong on happy-path coverage but required manual work to add new edge cases.
-A property-based testing approach (generating test inputs programmatically from specs) would have improved coverage depth.
+A property-based testing approach - generating test inputs programmatically from specs - would have improved coverage depth without the manual overhead.

-The DataStage job generation was template-based, not model-based — it couldn’t handle genuinely novel job types without manual template extension.
-A more principled DSL-to-DataStage compiler would have been more powerful, though the complexity tradeoff might not have been worth it for the team’s needs.
+The DataStage job generation was template-based, not model-based.
+It could not handle genuinely novel job types without manual template extension.
+A more principled DSL-to-DataStage compiler would have been more powerful, though the complexity tradeoff might not have been worth it for the team’s needs at the time.

 Stack